 - Preparing and filing legal pleadings and other documents

 Don’t forget to give some insights into how you’ve gained those skills.
 Obviously, if you are an experienced defender, your job history speaks for itself.
-If not, mention internships, law school projects, volunteer work, or clerk positions that allowed you to develop your qualifications.
+If not, mention internships, law school projects, volunteer work, or judicial clerkship positions that allowed you to develop your qualifications.

 Answer The Question ‘Why Here?’